zachpmanson/notes/notes/Notes/Software/Mistakes/Mistakes.md

+---
-Mistakes in computing that were only realised after the point of no return.
+subtitle: Mistakes in computing that were only realised after the point of no return.
+---